dirakx1/Dockeriot/installation.md

 ```
 ### Configure network interfaces
 ```
- Entering the raspberry (witH ifconfig or ipconfig know the IP of you board or conencting to a local router and accesed via it dynamic IP) default user password is pi /raspberry, after entering your raspberry issue:
+ Entering the raspberry (with ifconfig or ipconfig know the IP of you board or conencting to a local router and accesed via it dynamic IP) default user password is pi /raspberry, after entering your raspberry issue:

  $ apt get update